Sarah Knauss: Death

 Knauss died of natural causes on December 30, 1999 in Allentown, Pennsylvania.
 An autopsy was performed on her body, but the results were never made public; however, she was not known to have been suffering from any illness at the time of her death.
-After her death, Eva Morris of the United Kingdom (1885–2000) became the world's oldest living person.
+After her death, Ella Miller (1884–2000) became the world's oldest living person.

-She remained the second oldest known validated person until Kane Tanaka surpassed her age on 10 April 2022.
+Knauss remained the second oldest known validated person until Kane Tanaka, whose lifespan was longer by 10 days in April 2022.

 Longevity records and verification

-At age 116, Knauss was recognized as being the new United States national longevity record holder, then thought to have been Carrie C. White (reportedly 1874–1991).
+Knauss became the United States national longevity record holder after surpassing the final age of Delphia Welford (1875–1992) on November 30, 1997.
 On April 16, 1998, she became the world's oldest person after 117-year-old French Canadian Marie-Louise Meilleur died.
-Knauss remains the oldest documented person from the United States, and is the third-oldest fully documented person ever, after French supercentenarian Jeanne Calment and Japanese supercentenarian Kane Tanaka.
-She was recognized as the world's oldest living person by Guinness World Records from April 16, 1998 until her death the next year at the age of 119 years and 97 days.
+Knauss remains the oldest documented person from the United States, and is the third-oldest fully documented person ever, after French supercentenarian Jeanne Calment and Japanese supercentenarian Kane Tanaka, whose lifespan was longer by 10 days.
+She was recognized as the world's oldest living person by Guinness World Records from April 16, 1998, until her death the next year at the age of 119 years and 97 days.

 Knauss' records have been heavily reviewed to ensure the claims surrounding her lifespan are legitimate.
 Many records have been found that verify her claim, including the record of the 1890 census, taken when Knauss was still in childhood.